Welcome to our gallery featuring kitchen lighting ideas!

-This sleek and minimal pendant light creates a clean, bright light for the space the requires little extra lighting.
+This sleek and minimal pendant light creates a clean, bright light for the space that requires little extra lighting.
 Reflective surfaces help to extend the reach of the lighting.

-Simple and structural design makes these lights interesting and creates a cool visual that fits in with the rest of this striking kitchen.
-The frosted white sides of the cube shades makes for a soft, ambient glow.
+The simple and structural design makes these lights interesting and creates a cool visual that fits in with the rest of this striking kitchen.
+The frosted white sides of the cube shades make for a soft, ambient glow.

 These narrow, gilded lights highlight the breakfast bar and complement the warm glow of the kitchen while standing out against the cabinetry.
 The narrow shades create a spotlight on the counter, showing off the patterning on the granite countertops.

-This modern, minimal hanging light creates an interesting visual to the precise lines of this kitchen.
+This modern, minimal hanging light creates an interesting visual of the precise lines of this kitchen.
 Frosted tubes cast a subtle glow to illuminate both functional areas of the room.

 These multi-colored pendants cast a warm, cozy glow over the granite counters of this expansive kitchen.
 The assistance of recessed can lighting helps to light the work surfaces and areas that the pendant lights can’t reach.